 October 20, 2020

 By definition, a hybrid is made by combining two different elements to create something new.
 So, a hybrid car has at least one electric motor paired with a gasoline engine and is powered by both.
-The motor and engine work together to make your car drive.
+The electric motor and engine work together to make your car drive.
 But they can also work independently of each other to power the car on their own.
 The system also contains a battery that works with the electric motor to keep the motor running.

 The gasoline engine is the primary source of power for a hybrid vehicle, with the electric motor typically kicking in as you start driving and continue up to speeds of 15mph.
 The point of having the engine and the motor is to use the motor when gasoline is least efficient.
 The electric motor plays a support role under hard acceleration but as you cruise at higher speeds, the engine produces all the power.
 There are additional aspects unique to hybrid vehicles, including: